antrevionm/DeliciousDishes/README.md

 * User logs in to access recent activity.
 * User utilizes the app to interact with others
-* User can view posts, upload posts, and save.
+* User can view posts and upload posts.
 * Each user has its personal profile

 **Optional Nice-to-have Stories**